chevronphp/kernel/README.md

 confusion (and because I coupled these peices together) they coexist in one package.

-These components would benefit from beig decoupled.
-However, the represent the various pieces of a working application and while they are distinct, they are all symbiotic.
+These components would benefit from being decoupled.
+However, they represent the various pieces of a working application and while they are distinct, they are all symbiotic.
-You could probably use one of these with a component from a different ecosystem but you'd probably end up doing a bit of gymnastics to glue tem together.
+You could probably use one of these with a component from a different ecosystem but you'd probably end up doing a bit of gymnastics to glue them together.
 That's why I've packaged these components together.
 Given that composer makes importing code trivial, you can plug this in and use part of it or use all of it.
 In the end, these components make a lot more sense when placed in context with each other.